numbers = [2, 4, 6, 8]

 print(names)

-¶names = ['Maria', 'Mario', 'Anna', 'Antonio']
+list¶names = ['Maria', 'Mario', 'Anna', 'Antonio']

-What is the value assigned to names
+What is the value assigned to names?

 type(names)